 Q. There seem to be so many vision charts available, which charts are recommended in the Minnesota Vision Screening Guidelines for children under age 6?

-A. The 10 foot HOTV or the LEA Symbols ® chart with 50% spaced rectangle boxes around each line is the MDH recommendation for children ages 3-6.
+A. The 10 foot HOTV or the LEA SYMBOLS ® chart with 50% spaced rectangle boxes around each line is the MDH recommendation for children ages 3 through 5.
 Below are the MDH approved visual acuity charts.

 Used with permission of Good-Lite company